Excited delirium: Association with police restraint

-Ketamine
+Ketamine use

-Ketamine or midazolam and haloperidol injected into a muscle have frequently been used, sometimes at direct police request, to sedate the person.
+Ketamine or midazolam and haloperidol injected into a muscle have frequently been used, sometimes at direct police request, to sedate people alleged to be experiencing excited delirium.
 Ketamine can cause respiratory arrest, and in many cases there is no evidence of a medical condition that would justify its use.
 Following an injection the person must be transported to a hospital.
-In 2018 a Minneapolis hospital published a paper which reported that 57 percent of the people who had been injected for agitation needed intubation.
+In 2018, a Minneapolis hospital published a paper which reported that 57 percent of the people who had been injected for agitation needed intubation.

 Concern has been raised about the increasing usage of a claim of excited delirium to justify tranquilizing persons during arrest, with requests for tranquilization often being made by law enforcement rather than medical professionals.
 Ketamine is the most commonly used drug in these cases.
 There have been deaths related to use of ketamine on restrained prisoners.
 A controversial study into ketamine use was terminated due to ethics concerns.
 The study was also linked to Axon via Jeffrey Ho.

-In 2019 Elijah McClain, a Black man, was arrested by police officers after receiving a 911 call which reported a man walking, waving his arms and wearing a ski mask.
+In 2019, Elijah McClain, a Black man, was arrested by police officers after receiving a 911 call which reported a man walking, waving his arms and wearing a ski mask.
 The officers said that he was exhibiting "crazy strength" when they attempted to arrest him but all three said that their body cams had fallen off and thus there was no video of what they claimed to be a violent struggle.
 McClain weighed 140 pounds and was 5 feet 6 inches tall.
 He was handcuffed and then a choke hold was used twice, once "successfully" meaning that McClain lost consciousness.
 When paramedics arrived they administered enough ketamine to sedate a 220-pound man.
 He went into cardiac arrest a few minutes later.
 In a report of the case on 60 Minutes, John Dickerson interviewed the District Attorney who justified the use of ketamine, adding that since excited delirium could not be ruled out as a cause of death it would be impossible to win a homicide case because "you can't file a homicide charge without cause of death."